-Add the fish and the water to the pan and simmer gently for 8-10 minutes.
+- Add the water and fish to the pan and simmer gently for 8-10 minutes.

-Using a slotted spoon remove the fish (reserving the cooking liquor), break into large chunks, discarding any bones and keep warm.
+- Using a slotted spoon remove the fish (reserving the cooking liquor) and break into large chunks, discarding any bones and keep warm.

-Mash the potatoes then whisk into the reserved cooking liquor and gradually add the milk.
+- Mash the potatoes and gently whisk into the reserved cooking liquor.
+Gradually add the milk.

-Stir in the fish and the cream, season to taste and serve immediately, garnished with chives.
+- Stir in the fish and the cream, season to taste, garnish with the herbs and serve immediately.

 Explore more winter recipes.